Yu Donglai: Establishment of Pangdonglai

 In August 1997, Yu Donglai renamed his store to "Pangdonglai Tobacco and Alcohol Co., Ltd. (胖东来烟酒有限公司)".
+Under Yu’s tenure, Pangdonglai evolved and diversified into supermarkets, with a wider product assortment beyond tobacco and alcohol.

 From 2000, Yu Donglai distributed company shares to employees, retaining only 10% for himself.
 In 2006, Pangdonglai opened a branch in Xinxiang.
-As of 2022, Pangdonglai has more than 30 chain stores in Henan Province, with more than 8,000 employees.
+As of 2022, Pangdonglai has more than 30 chain stores in Henan Province, and has developed its own brand system and online sales platform.
+As of January, the retailer employed about 8,300 workers, with an average monthly salary of 9,000 yuan, according to the company.